 Actions of note at yesterday’s Supreme Court conference included:

-- There were 17 criminal case grant-and-holds: two more holding for a decision in People v.
-Lopez (see here), seven more holding for People v.
-Lewis (see here), two more holding for Lopez and People v.
-Strong (see here), two more holding for Lewis and Strong, one more holding for Lopez and Lewis, one more holding for Lewis and People v.
-Delgadillo (see here) (that’s a total of 249 Lewis grant-and-holds), one holding for People v.
-Tacardon (see here), and one more holding for People v.
-Lemcke (originally People v.
-Rudd, although it probably should still be Rudd, because the court granted Rudd’s petition for review and denied Lemcke’s) (see here), which was argued last month.
+- There were 19 criminal case grant-and-holds: four more holding for a decision in People v.
+Lewis (see here), which was argued in May; one more holding for People v.
+Lopez (see here); two more holding for Lewis and Lopez; one more holding for Lewis and People v.
+Strong (see here) (that’s a total of 296 Lewis grant-and-holds); six more holding for People v.
+Delgadillo (see here); two more holding for People v.
+Raybon (see here), which was also argued in May; one more holding for People v.
+Duke (see here); one more holding for People v.
+Hernandez (see here); and one more holding for In re Mohammad (see here).